Energy-Efficient Resource Allocation in a Multi-UAV-Aided NOMA Network: Simulation results

 \subsection{Comparison Algorithms and Parameter Setting}

-To validate the effectiveness of the proposed IASPO algorithm, we compare the proposed algorithm with two benchmark algorithms: 1) Association and Subchannel optimization-only (ASOO) algorithm: Allocate transmit power according to the initial power ${{\cal P}^{(0)}}$, and optimize user association and subchannel allocation by solving (\ref{P4}) and (\ref{P5}).
+To our best knowledge, there are no existing works to be compared.
+Therefore, to validate the effectiveness of the proposed IASPO algorithm, we compare the proposed algorithm with two benchmark algorithms: 1) Association and subchannel optimization-only (ASOO) algorithm: Allocate transmit power according to the initial power ${{\mathcal P}^{(0)}}$, and optimize user association and subchannel allocation by solving (\ref{P4}) and (\ref{P5}).
 2) IASPO-FDMA algorithm: This algorithm is similar to the IASPO algorithm, except that it considers an FDMA-based communication scenario where each subchannel ${\mathcal{SC}_{jn}}$ can be allocated to at most one UE.